 Standard Rationale and elaboration

 R99 Discussion headings Highly desirable

-Include the Disc the standard headings when writing cussion.
+e the standard headings when writing cussion.
 Five standard headings are included in RevMan ('Summary of main results', 'Overall completeness and applicability of evidence', 'Quality of the evidence', 'Potential biases in the review process, 'Agreements and disagreements with other studies or reviews').
 See Handbook 4.5

 R100 Limitations Mandatory

-outcom and at r limitations of the review at study and le level (e.g. regarding risk of bias), review-level (e.g. incomplete cation of studies, reporting bias).
+and ou bias), a s limitations of the review at study tcome level (e.g. regarding risk of and at review-level (e.g. incomplete cation of studies, reporting bias).
 Review authors must explicitly state the limitations of their review.
 One aspect that is easily overlooked is that of adverse effects.
 In particular, if the review methods do not allow for detection of serious and/or rare adverse events, the review authors must explicitly state this as a limitation.
 MECIR conduct standard 74 (Consider the potential impact of reporting biases on the results of the review or the meta-analyses it contains.)
 [PRISMA item 25]